ScorpionBytes/h3-cli/README.md

 The steps below will get you up and running quickly with h3-cli.
 These instructions were tested on MacOS and Linux machines, and generally should work on any [POSIX-compliant](https://en.wikipedia.org/wiki/POSIX) system with `bash` support.
-All shell commands in this guide should be run from the root directory of this repo.

 It is assumed you already have an account with Horizon3.ai.
 If not, sign up at [https://portal.horizon3ai.com/](https://portal.horizon3ai.com/).